adelciotto/im3d_sdl3_gpu/README.md

 ```

-If everything worked correctly, there will be a `build_release` folder in the root level of the project, and it will contain a freshly-built `sdl3_gpu_shaders_cross_compile.exe`.
+If everything worked correctly, there will be a `build_release` folder in the root level of the project, and it will contain a freshly-built `im3d_sdl3_gpu_example.exe`.

-This `sdl3_gpu_shaders_cross_compile.exe` has been built in release mode.
-If you'd like to modify the source, debug it and live-reload shaders, you can just run `build.bat` with no arguments for a debug build.
+This `im3d_sdl3_gpu_example.exe` has been built in release mode.
+If you'd like to modify the source and debug it, you can just run `build.bat` with no arguments for a debug build.
 The executable will be in a `build_debug` folder.

 ### Linux